Fetal Heart Diagnostic Testing

 - History of diabetes, autoimmune disease (i.e., lupus), connective tissue disease (i.e., Marfan’s or Loetz Dietz), or phenylketonuria in the mother.

-- Received in vitro fertilization.
+- Product of in vitro fertilization.

 - Multiple births (pregnant with two or more babies).